rurban/perl-hash-stats/README.md

 * cycles/hash is measured with [smhasher](https://github.com/rurban/smhasher)
 for 10 byte keys. (see "Small key speed test")
 * SDBM and DJBJ did not produce a workable miniperl.
 Needed to [patch](https://github.com/rurban/perl-hash-stats/blob/master/sdbm%2Bdjb2.patch) them.
 Seeing that a HASH=0, effectively creating a long list of linear collisions in HvARRAY[0], does not work in current perl5, makes me feel bad.
 Note that seed + len is to prevent from the \0 attack.
+* SDBM.1 adds the len to the seed, SDBM not.
+* CRC32 adds the len to the seed, CRC32.1 not.

 Hash table sizes
 ----------------